stuartellis/multiform/README.md

 - Add guards in Make for undefined PROJECT_DIR, STACK_NAME or ENVIRONMENT variables.
 - Add .gitignore to documented setup process
 - Add target to generate a stack in terraform1/, copying content from terraform1/stacks/definitions/template/ if present
+- Clarify that *stack-forget* does not support deleting default Terraform workspaces.
 - Add self-update target for stacktools files, to enable refreshes
 - Define standard path structure for Parameter Store.
 - Provide guidance on handling of secrets.